Sage-Bionetworks/docker-rstudio/README.md

 ## Usage

+1. Clone this GitHub repository.
-1. Create and edit the configuration file.
+2. Create and edit the configuration file.
 You can initially start RStudio using this configuration as-is.

        cp .env.example .env

-2. Start RStudio.
+3. Start RStudio.
 Add the option `-d` or `--detach` to run in the background.

        docker compose up